 No details of the deliberations or decisions by the jury around the Valladolid debates survive, but the outcomes are clear to see.

 The encomienda system was formally abolished in the 18th century… but by then had already been altered into the Hacienda and Corregimineto systems (for Private and Publicly owned land respectively), and of course then cheaper, stronger labour (slaves) could be imported from Africa… elsewhere the rights of indigenous peoples would face stern tests… and lose.

 The system of grabbing collectively owned land under moral causes continued, but now the settlers would be support by financial investors willing to back their expansion ventures with money to acquire cheap land and slaves to de-risk their projects.

 The rights of indigenous peoples and demands for land and political sovereignty, collective autonomy and control over energy, technology and food production, remain clouded by concepts (and norms) formed hundreds of years ago.

 The Treaties of Westphalia (1648), gave shape to a western ideological interpretation of sovereignty, international law, and “internal” vs “external” relations, largely based on the Justinian Code (Roman Law).

-This “new” world order, emerged from one ruled by religious authority.
+This “new” world order, emerged from side-by-side with the one ruled by religious authority.